kije/typst-mcp/README.md

 ## How It Works

+1. **Progressive Tool Disclosure (Lazy Loading)**:
+   - Server starts **immediately** (< 1 second) and responds to MCP initialization
+   - **Non-doc tools available instantly**: LaTeX conversion, syntax validation, image rendering
+   - **Doc tools load in background**: Documentation loading/building happens in a separate thread
+   - **No client timeouts**: MCP clients never timeout waiting for initialization

-1. **Automatic Setup**: On first run, the server checks if documentation exists in the cache directory.
+2. **Automatic Documentation Setup**: In the background, the server checks if documentation exists in the cache directory.
 If not, it automatically:
    - Clones the Typst repository to the cache
    - Builds documentation from source
    - Stores everything in a persistent cache directory
+   - **All while non-doc tools remain available**

-2. **Documentation Generation**: Uses the Typst source via Cargo to generate comprehensive, up-to-date documentation in JSON format with all function signatures, examples, and descriptions.
+3. **Documentation Generation**: Uses the Typst source via Cargo to generate comprehensive, up-to-date documentation in JSON format with all function signatures, examples, and descriptions.

-3. **Smart Caching & Auto-Updates**:
+4. **Smart Caching & Auto-Updates**:
    - Documentation is stored in platform-specific cache directories
    - Persists across `uvx` runs and system updates
    - **Automatic version tracking**: Tracks the Typst repository version used to build docs
    - **Auto-rebuild**: Automatically detects and rebuilds when a new Typst version is available
    - Subsequent server starts with same version are instant

-4. **MCP Compatibility**: All build output goes to stderr, keeping stdout clean for JSON-RPC communication with MCP clients.
+5. **MCP Compatibility**: All build output goes to stderr, keeping stdout clean for JSON-RPC communication with MCP clients.

-5. **Runtime Dependencies**: The server checks for required tools (`typst`, `pandoc`) on startup and provides helpful installation instructions if any are missing.
+6. **Runtime Dependencies**: The server checks for required tools (`typst`, `pandoc`) on startup and provides helpful installation instructions if any are missing.

 ## Troubleshooting